 Originally trained as a composer, Hudes writes at the intersection of music and drama.
-She has collaborated with renown musicians including Nelson Gonzalez, Michel Camilo, Lin-Manuel Miranda, Erin McKeown, and The Cleveland Orchestra.
+She has collaborated with renowned musicians including Nelson Gonzalez, Michel Camilo, Lin-Manuel Miranda, Erin McKeown, and The Cleveland Orchestra.

-Hudes recently founded a crowd-sourced testimonial project, Emancipated Stories.
+Hudes recently founded Emancipated Stories.
 It seeks to put a personal face on mass incarceration by having inmates share one page of their life story with the world.

 IN THE PRESS